adamrenklint/bap/README.md

 - ```slot(id, slot)``` assign slot instance to id
 - ```slot(slot)``` assign slot instance to next id
 - ```connect(effect)``` route output signal to destination via effect or chain
+- ```bypass``` boolean to bypass all effects, effect type string or array of strings to bypass specific effect types, defaults to false

 ### slot